eclipse-che/blog/_posts/2021-01-07-using-mkcert-to-locally-trust-eclipse-che-tls-certificates.markdown

 ---
 layout: post
-title: "Using mkcert to Locally Trust Eclipse Che TLS Certificates"
+title: "Using mkcert to trust local Che certificates"
-date: '2021-01-07T10:01:30.817Z'
+date: '2021-02-01T10:01:30.817Z'
 description: >-
-  In this blog post we are going to see how we can use mkcert, an awesome command line tool, to generate a locally trusted certificate for…
+  Generate a locally-trusted certificate using mkcert and configure Che to use it.
 categories: []
 keywords: []
 slug: >-